 Landlords’ Responsibility to Maintain Safe Housing

-The state’s laws mandate that landlords address such issues within a reasonable period of time.
+The California law for tenants mandates that landlords address these issues within a reasonable period of time.

 Legal Obligations Under the California Landlord-Tenant Act

 Strict guidelines under California landlord-tenant rights must be followed by landlords to handle their renters.
-It is unlawful to threaten or compel renters out.
-These actions might be considered illegal property management practices in California.
+Threatening a tenant, either physically or with false legal action, is unlawful and might be considered illegal property management practices in California.

 Examples of Harassment and Coercion